Petascale Education Program

 to support the teaching and use of parallel and high-performance scientific computing

-in the undergraduate science classroom.
-In this area of the site you will find resources
+in the undergraduate and graduate science classrooms.
+In this area of the site you will

 Petascale Curriculum Modules which have been developed with funding from the Blue Waters Project for Sustained